VS-37: Pre VS-37 (1946–1953)

 VS-37 was established as Attack Reverse Squadron VA-76E in 1946 at NAS Oakland, California (Now Oakland International Airport).
 The squadron then changed to VC-871 (Composite Squadron) before being changed to Anti Submarine Warfare Squadron 871 or "VS-871".
 While based at NAS Los Alamitos, the squadron was called to active duty to take part in the Korean War.
-Between October 28, 1952, and February 9, 1953, the squadron made a deployment to the region with the TBM-3S/W Avenger on board USS Bataan.
-The squadron then switched to the USS Badoeng Strait for the rest of their time in the Korean War until May 26, 1953, when they returned home.
+Between 28 October 1952, and 9 February 1953, the squadron made a deployment to the region with the TBM-3S/W Avenger on board USS Bataan.
+The squadron then switched to the USS Badoeng Strait for the rest of their time in the Korean War until 26 May 1953, when they returned home.

 VS-37 during the 1950s (1953-1959)

-VS-871 changed to the designation of VS-37 on June 24, 1953, flying the Grumman AF-2S/W Guardian.
+VS-871 changed to the designation of VS-37 on 24 June 1953, flying the Grumman AF-2S/W Guardian.
 Between 1954 and 55, they deployed on board the USS Princeton (CV-37) in helping the evacuation of Republic of China (Nationalist China) forces fleeing the Tachen Islands.
 After this, the squadron made three more deployments that decade with the Grumman S2F-1 and S2F-2 Tracker.

 1960s and 70s

 Starting in 1960, the squadron made its long association with the USS Hornet CVS-12 that would last until 1969.
 The following year (1961), the squadron split in two with one part remaining VS-37 while the other becoming VS-35.
-In 1965, '67 and finally in 1969, the squadron deployed with the Hornet to the Vietnam War as well as taking part in the recovery of the test spaceflight Apollo 3 on August 25, 1966.
+In 1965, '67 and finally in 1969, the squadron deployed with the Hornet to the Vietnam War as well as taking part in the recovery of the test spaceflight Apollo 3 on 25 August 1966.
 Between October 1970 and February 1971, VS-37 deployed aboard the USS Ticonderoga (CVS-14), travelling to the Indian Ocean once although they did not deploy to Vietnam during that period.
 After this, the squadron received the US Navy's first S-2G Tracker and moved to CVW-11 on board the USS Kitty Hawk CV-63.
 During the 1973-1974 deployment CV-63 entered south Vietnam waters where it received a battle pendent from RVN LTGEN KHANG for prior deployment operations, as well as an extended at sea period in the Indian Ocean that included a visit from the Shah of Iran.
 The final deployment with the S-2G occurred in 1975.
 In August 1976, the squadron retired the last US Navy Grumman Tracker, replacing it with the Lockheed S-3A Viking.

 Between September 1978 and May 1979, they deployed with CVW-9 on board the USS Constellation (CV-64) to the Indian Ocean.
 This included operating the US-3A COD (Carrier Onboard Delivery) aircraft.